 Space house Futuro was a demonstration of 1960s architecture (Finnish Broadcasting Company Yle)

-Video material of the Futuro in 1968 and of the moving of the Futuro from Hirvensalmi to Virtasalmi for restoration in 2012.
+Video material (external link)of the Futuro in 1968 and of the moving of the Futuro from Hirvensalmi to Virtasalmi for restoration in 2012.
 (Reporter: Emilia Kemppi, archives Elävä arkisto, Finnish Broadcasting Company Yle 2012)

 Floating exhibition of Finnish products

 British news footage(external link) from 1968 of the Futuro on the ferry Finnpartner in London.
 (News archive British Pathé)